Sayan-001/NN-Implementation/README.md

 # NN-Implementation

-This repository conntains from-scratch implementations of many Machine Learning Models.
+This repository conntains from-scratch implementations of Machine Learning Models.

 Currently, The models implemented are:
 - Linear Regression